Interactive Question Answering Systems: Literature Review

 with $g$ being a utility function that considers how well a given answer $a$ satisfies the proposed query.
 In probabilistic terms, we can define the problem as finding the most probable answer given an input question (and its context)

-\end{definition} Users may interact with QASs for finding the information they need.
+\end{definition} Users may interact with QASs to find the information they need.
 A QAS will answer the question with a unique result well-formed in natural language, like: \textit{"The Lord of the Rings' writer is J.R.R.
 Tolkien"}, saving the user to search for the needed information.